dianashams/survcompare/README.md

   * If there is **no outperformance**, this result can justify the employment of CoxPH model and indicate a negligible advantage of using a more flexible model such as Survival Random Forest.
   * In the case of **outperformance**, a researcher can 1) decide to go for a more complex model, 2) look for the interaction and non-linear terms that could be added to the CoxPH and re-run the test again, or 3) consider still using the CoxPH model if the difference is not large in the context of the performed task, or not enough to sacrifice model interpretability.

-### How to use the package
-You can install the package from its github directory by running the `devtools::install_github("dianashams/survcompare")` command.
-The main function to use is `survcompare(data, predictors)`.
-The data should be in a form of a data frame, with "time" and "event" columns defining the survival outcome.
-A list of column names corresponding to the predictors to be used should also be supplied.
+### Example:
 The files in the "Example/" folder illustrate `survcompare`'s  application to the simulated and GBSG2  (https://rdrr.io/cran/pec/man/GBSG2.html) datasets.
 The outputs contain  internally-validated performance metrics along with the results of the statistical testing of whether Survival Random Forest outperforms the Cox Proportionate Hazard model (or Cox Lasso).

-### Example:

 ```R
 mydata <- simsurv_crossterms(500)
 mypredictors <- names(mydata)[1:4]